sammuelyee/docs/cartodb-editor.md

 ### OAuth credentials

 [Access](#how-to-access-your-account-options) the QAuth credentials to generate [SQL API](cartodb-platform/sql-api.html) tokens for consumer authentication of your map resources.
-These keys allow users to access private tables, write to public tables, and edit  data through an API without sharing passwords.
-They keys are unique to the consumer.
+These keys allow users to access private datasets, write to public datasets, and edit data (through an API) without sharing passwords.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/oauth_credentials.png' | prepend: site.baseurl }}" alt="OAuth credentials" /></p>

 Your OAuth credentials include the ability to:

-- View, and copy, a consumer key tthat authenticates them to access your API
+- View, and copy, a consumer key that authenticates them to access your API

 	**Tip:**  Click the link icon, located inside the *Consumer Key* field, to copy the key to the clipboard.
 This is helpful if you need to paste a Consumer key into a line of code of an SQL API command.
 - View, and copy, a consumer secret question to ensure authentication when they are calling your API